Art Fund: Fundraising campaigns

 In addition to using its own funds to help museums and galleries acquire art, Art Fund organises national fundraising campaigns to secure significant works of art that are in danger of being lost from public view.

 In 2009 Art Fund led a fundraising campaign to save the Staffordshire Hoard, a collection of over 3,500 gold and silver artefacts discovered in Staffordshire.
 Over £900,000 was raised through public donations, and the campaign received substantial funds from trusts and foundations.
 As a result of the campaign, the £3.3 million treasure was acquired for Birmingham Museum and Art Gallery and the Potteries Museum & Art Gallery, Stoke-on-Trent.

 In 2010 The Procession to Calvary by Pieter Brueghel the Younger, which had been hung in Wakefield's Nostell Priory for over 200 years, came under risk of being sold on the open market.
 Art Fund worked with the National Trust to raise the £2.7 million required to purchase the painting for the National Trust's art collection.

 In 2013 King and McGaw partnered with Art Everywhere, a charitable project putting on the world's largest art exhibition.
 This filled 22,000 billboards across the UK with art prints with all the profits going to Art Fund.
 The following year the campaign was expanded to 30,000 billboards displaying 25 artworks including the Study of Cirrus Clouds by John Constable, The Circle of Lustful by William Blake and A Lady with a Squirrel and a Starling by Hans Holbein the Younger.

 Museum of the Year

 Art Fund sponsors the Museum of the Year award (known as the Gulbenkian Prize from 2003 to 2007 and the Art Fund Prize from 2008 to 2012).
 This is a £100,000 prize awarded annually to the museum or gallery that had the most imaginative, innovative or popular project during the previous year.
-The winners of the prize since its association with Art Fund have been: